Advances in mosquito dynamics modeling: Model and analyses

-In favor of IVP \eqref{eq:sys}, $\xx$ denotes the time-variant state which folds five consecutive elements, each of which represents the number of: indoor eggs $\xx_1$, outdoor eggs $\xx_2$, indoor larvae $\xx_3$, outdoor larvae $\xx_4$ and adults $\xx_5$.
-A control measure $\uu$ is injected into the system as an active feedback regulator whose elements represent the impact rate for investment of: temephos $\uu_1$ and ULV aerosol $\uu_2$.
-Note that we omit writing argument $t$ when it is obvious.
-To go into details, the governing system \eqref{eq:sys} is unfolded as
+In favor of the IVP \eqref{eq:sysbb}, $ x$ denotes the time-variant state that folds five consecutive elements, each represents the number of: indoor eggs $ x_1$, outdoor eggs $ x_2$, indoor larvae $ x_3$, outdoor larvae $ x_4$ and adults $ x_5$.
+A control measure $ u$ is injected into the system as an active feedback regulator whose elements represent the impact rates for the investment of: temephos $ u_1$ and ULV aerosol $ u_2$.
+Note that we omit writing the argument $t$ when it is obvious.
+To go into detail, the governing system \eqref{eq:sysbb} is unfolded as